Careless03/kingdom_builder/README.md

 <p><strong>Gameplay:</strong> On your turn, you’ll spend actions and/or wood to conquer adjacent squares, both claimed and unclaimed.
 Once conquered you can either develop your territory by building cities or harvesting the forest of the land.
 Cities increase the amount of actions you can take on your turn.
 Wood from cultivating your forest are utilized to take larger and more complex action.</p>

-<p><strong>Player Order:</strong> The Holy Empire will go first, followed by the Immortal Kingdom, Goblin Confederation, and the United Tribes.</p>
+<p><strong>Player Order:</strong> The Holy Empire (Yellow) will go first, followed by the Immortal Kingdom (Gray), Goblin Confederation (Green), and the United Tribes (Brown).
+The tiles owned by a respective kingdom will turn that color.</p>

-<p><strong>How to Win:</p> To win the game you can either earn the highest score by the end, or you can completely destroy the enemy.
-No matter what, there are only 30 rounds to do any structure.</p>
+<p><strong>How to Win:</p> To win the game you can either earn the highest score by the end, or you can completely destroy your enemies.
+No matter what, there are only 30 rounds to win.</p>

 Point Breakdown
 <ul>